Frequently Asked Questions

 Our programs begin as early as age three.
 We also work with older students and adults who are starting for the first time.

-Placement is based on age, readiness, and focus, which is why every new student begins with a Program Placement Call to determine the best starting point.
+Placement is based on age, readiness, and focus.
+Every new student begins with a Program Placement Call, followed by a 20 Minute Readiness Assessment to determine the appropriate starting point.

 How is Taekwondo different than Karate?